OldManUmby/DND.SRD.Wiki/pages/14.monsters/default.10.md

 **Challenge** 1 (200 XP)

 ***Innate Spellcasting***.
 The dryad's innate spellcasting ability is Charisma (spell save DC 14).
-The dryad can innately cast the following spells, requiring no material components:
+The dryad can innately cast the following spells, requiring no material **Components:**

-At will: *druidcraft*
+At will: druidcraft

-3/day each: *entangle, goodberry*
+3/day each: entangle, goodberry

-1/day each: *barkskin, pass without trace, shillelagh*
+1/day each: barkskin, pass without trace, shillelagh

 ***Magic Resistance***.
 The dryad has advantage on saving throws against spells and other magical effects.